noahgibbs/rails_ruby_bench/README.md

 You'll do *nearly* the same thing.

-Instead of running discourse-setup, just copy docker/app.yml into your discourse_docker checkout.
+Instead of running discourse-setup, just copy docker/app.yml into your discourse_docker checkout's "countainer" directory.
 Then, when you set up Discourse, you'll get an image that contains the Rails Ruby Bench benchmark.
 After that, you'll run the benchmark against Discourse inside the container.
-Here's what that might look like as a series of steps:
+Here's what that might look like as a series of
+steps:

 ~~~
 # Install Docker, if you don't have it
 wget -qO- https://get.docker.com/ | sh

 # Clone discourse_docker into a location of your choice - we'll use /var/discourse
-# sudo -s  # Not always needed
 mkdir /var/discourse
 git clone https://github.com/discourse/discourse_docker.git /var/discourse
 cd /var/discourse